 The public has indicated that keeping Missouri's existing roads and bridges in good condition should be one of the state's highest priorities.
 The FAST Act established a 10 percent penalty threshold for states that, when exceeded, requires a state to focus money on bridges until they are back under 10 percent.
-The local system has 86 National Highway System structures (three structurally deficient) and the MoDOT system has 3,552 NHS structures (155 structurally deficient).
-Missouri currently falls below the penalty threshold with the statewide structurally deficient deck area at 7.1 percent.
-This is attributable to the continued effort to focus on major bridges when funding is available as well as the increased focus on dealing with the poor condition bridges in the STIP.
+The local system has 83 National Highway System structures (three structurally deficient) and the MoDOT system has 3,569 NHS structures (163 structurally deficient).
+Missouri currently falls below the penalty threshold with the statewide structurally deficient deck area at 8.2 percent.
+This is attributable to the continued effort to focus on major bridges when funding is available as well as increasing focus on condition bridges in the STIP.

 Statewide, this measure is also heavily influenced by major bridges with one structure having the ability to impact this measure +/-0.5 percent.
-From 2016 to 2017, there was a slight drop in the statewide percentage of structurally deficient deck area on the NHS.
+From 2017 to 2018, there was an increase in the statewide percentage of structurally deficient deck area on the NHS due to the addition of five major bridges representing 1.4 percent of the total NHS deck area.
 The number of bridges on the NHS has stabilized with very small changes from year to year.
 Ohio has been selected for comparison because it has similar demographics, geography and weather conditions.
-There are 10,402 total state highway bridges in Ohio with 5,067 structures on the NHS.
+There are 10,427 total state highway bridges in Ohio with 4,855 structures on the NHS.